zionward/Applicant_Helper/README.md

 │   ├── eval_model.py             <- Script for evaluating model performance
 │   ├── socre_model.py                <- Script for predict one new student prediction result
-│   ├── post_model.py                <- Script for search optimal score of specified subject to help student be admitted │
+│   ├── post_model.py                <- Script for search optimal score of specified subject to help student be admitted │   ├── database_model.py                <- Script for creating database model that is later coon │
-├── test                              <- Files necessary for running model tests (see documentation below) │   ├── test.py                <- unit test for code in '
+├── test                              <- Files necessary for running model tests (see documentation below) │   ├── test.py                <- unit test for code in /src

 ├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model